abgroen/abgroen/content/home/blog.md

 active                 = true              # Activate this widget? true/false
 weight                 = 30                # Order that this section will appear. title                  = "Blog"
-subtitle               = """Four series: cause&predict, day in the life, know/go/show, and stop.talking!.

-Expect raw, unfiltered, and rambling.
+subtitle               = """Expect raw, unfiltered, and rambling.
 This is a place for me to refine my thinking and writing.
-You are welcome for the ride."""
+You are welcome for the ride.

+Four series: cause&predict, day in the life, know/go/show, and stop.talking!."""

 [content]
   page_type            = "blog"            # Page type to display.
 E.g. post, talk, or publication.